ryanliupie/Wifi-DoS-Attack-Simulation/DoS/software.md

 <img src="/pictures/kali.JPG" alt="VM" width="950px">
 <p>
   Now if we take a look, our host operating system is Windows.
 This is what manages all the software and hardware within my computer.
 Most people usually use a computer with Windows as it is very easy to use.
 Now, if we take a look at the application open on the left, it says <b> Kali Linux </b>.
 This is also another type of OS, however, this is a Linux distribution different from Windows.
-The reason I am using Kali Linux for my VM is because it is mainly used for digital forensics and penetration testing which I will be using.
+The reason I am using Kali Linux for my VM is because it is mainly used for digital forensics and penetration testing which I will be conducting.
 </p>